-Excited about the unusually warm temperatures and sunshine as November kicks off?
+Excited about cooler temperatures and fall activities?
 Be sure to save some of that outdoor enthusiasm for the night sky.

-From Nov.
-5-12, the annual Taurid meteor shower will peak for sky watchers in North America.
+On Nov.
+12 and 13, the annual Taurid meteor shower will peak for the second time this month for sky watchers in North America.
 Unlike other celestial fireworks from recurring showers like the Perseids or Leonids, the Taurids aren't so famous for their frequency as they are for the extremely bright fireballs.
-Residents of Bangkok experienced this first-hand Monday evening after a large bright green meteor shot across the city's skyline.

 Where and when to look

 A sky map showing the location of the north and south Taurids.
-(Photo: Star Chart)
+(Photo: Star Chart/Twitter)

 The Taurids include two streams of meteors that broke off from Comet Encke in separate events.
-The south Taurid peaks from Nov.
-5-6, while the north peaks from Nov.
-11-12.
+The south Taurid peaked from Nov.
+4 to 5, while the north peaks from Nov.
+12 to 13.
 This one-two punch is what creates such a prolonged window to catch the shower in action.